levigbeverly/levigbeverly.github.io/docs/index.md

 ## First-time Users

-Complete the [Get Started guide]() to quickly set up the service's prerequisites and create your first users and tasks.

-Once you complete the `Get Started` process, refer to the following **Tutorials** and **References** for further documentation.
+[first-time content]

 ## Tutorials

-Learn how to do the most common To-Do Service tasks:
+Learn how to do the most common Local-Show-Tive tasks:

 * [Enroll a new user]()
 * [Add a new task]()